cwyatt29/Q3-Engineering-Notebook/README.md

 ## 1. OCP Single Part

  AKA "The Hanger" this was a very simple part to make.
 I learned how to use the hole tool to counterbore spots for screw heads.
 I also used three point arcs and relied on constraints instead of dimensions.
+This assignment was very simple for me because I had made things that were similar to it in the past.

  https://cvilleschools.onshape.com/documents/f64f0b76b9423291ca45d4cb/w/2dbffd8a7b4f164e38cb0800/e/76a551d1a5d1940cc344435c